jinenv/faye/docs/combat_progression.md

 ### /explore
 - A repeatable, low-intensity command with a short cooldown.
 - **Function:** Serves as the primary method for players to engage with the world and earn resources.
-- **Rewards:** Guaranteed to reward `Azurite Shards` and `Nyxies`.
-Has a chance to reward `Essence` and other materials.
+- **Rewards:** Guaranteed to reward `Fayrite Shards` and `Faylen`.
+Has a chance to reward `Remna` and other materials.

 ### /tower
 - A future, structured PvE challenge with progressively difficult floors.
 - **Function:** Acts as a primary progression path and a goal for players to build their teams towards.
-- **Rewards:** Grants major `Azurite` and `Moonglow` bonuses at milestone floors.
+- **Rewards:** Grants major `Fayrite` and `Virelite` bonuses at milestone floors.

 ## Economy & Progression: Verified System

 This section details the confirmed, implemented multi-currency economy.

 ### Confirmed Currency Roles
-- **Nyxies:** The universal "soft currency."
+- **Faylen:** The universal "soft currency."
 Used for general purposes, potentially in a future shop or for player-to-player trading.
-- **Moonglow:** The dedicated "enhancement currency."
+- **Virelite:** The dedicated "enhancement currency."
 Its sole purpose is to level up and upgrade Esprits.
-- **Azurite Shards:** The raw "summoning material."
+- **Fayrite Shards:** The raw "summoning material."
 This is the primary reward from activities like `/explore`.
 It is not used directly for summoning.
-- **Azurites:** The premium "summoning currency."
+- **Fayrites:** The premium "summoning currency."
 This is the **sole currency** used in the `/summon` command.
 It cannot be earned directly and must be crafted.
-- **Essence:** A tiered set of crafting materials for a future item creation system.
+- **Remna:** A tiered set of crafting materials for a future item creation system.

 ### The Crafting & Summoning Loop
 The core economic loop for acquiring new Esprits is now implemented and verified:
-1. Players run the `/explore` command to earn **Azurite Shards**.
+1. Players run the `/explore` command to earn **Fayrite Shards**.
-2. Players use the `/craft azurite` command to convert their shards into whole **Azurites**.
+2. Players use the `/craft fayrite` command to convert their shards into whole **Fayrites**.
-3. Players use their crafted **Azurites** in the `/summon` command to acquire new Esprits.
+3. Players use their crafted **Fayrites** in the `/summon` command to acquire new Esprits.
 4. This creates a clear, engaging progression: **Play -> Gather -> Craft -> Summon**.

 ### Milestone & Long-Term Goals